finbarallan/Project-Privacy/privacy/PRIVACY_POLICY.md

 Opto is available worldwide through the App Store.
 Since all data processing happens locally on your device, your data never leaves your region unless you explicitly share content using iOS sharing features.

-**For EU users:** We comply with GDPR principles of data minimization and privacy by design.
+**For EU users:** Opto complies with GDPR principles of data minimization and privacy by design.

 ## Changes to This Policy

-We may update this Privacy Policy to reflect:
+I may update this Privacy Policy to reflect:
 - New features or functionality
 - Legal or regulatory requirements
-- Improvements to our privacy practices
+- Improvements to Opto's privacy practices

 ### Notification of Changes
 Significant changes will be communicated through: